Substance Use

 The cost of a sober living home depends on your area.
 You may have the option of sharing a room or having your own, which can affect the price.
 Some homes may even offer additional amenities that come with a higher price tag, such as an in-ground pool or home gym.

-Another aspect that will impact the cost of a sober living home is whether it’s privately owned (for-profit) or a non-profit entity.
+Another aspect that will impact the cost of sober living facilities is whether it’s privately owned (for-profit) or a non-profit entity.
 Non-profit recovery residences are often run by religious groups or foundations and typically receive grants, donations, and other financial support.
 This means a non-profit home may cost significantly less and, in certain circumstances, may even be free.

 Regardless of your financial status, you should never assume that addiction treatment or sober living support is out of your budget.
 Between income-based pricing, payment plans, insurance coverage, sponsorships, and grants, there is a way to get the care you need without financial stress.